vocalodon/dontwi/README.rst

 Features
 --------

-- dontwi supports Python 3.4 and higher on CentOS 7.4 and Windows 10.
+- dontwi supports Python 3.4 and higher on CentOS 7.4, Ubuntu 16.04 and Windows 10.
 - Efficiently to use with ``cron``.
 It transports only one status each run.
 - Statues with the specified tag in Mastodon public local timeline are transferred.
 - Long text in Mastodon status is truncated to fit for Twitter.